-Significant benefits are derived from being part of Munich Re group and group risk is primarily managed at the executive level through building strong relationships.
+Significant benefits are derived from being part of Munich Regroup and group risk is primarily managed at the executive level.
 We are exposed to group risk in a number of areas, as we utilise group resources for asset management, systems, reinsurance and capital support.
 The activities of the wider group could affect our strategy and reputation, in particular our regulatory, social and ethical standing and client perception.
 Business objectives are aligned to the Munich Re group strategy and, where appropriate, the Board adheres to the relevant group policies, guidelines and reporting requirements.